 The book is part of the collection Journalism and Human Rights, edited by the Fundació Periodisme Plural and Octaedro Editorial.

-Read a fragment of the book (in Catalan):
+Read the book in PDF (in Catalan):